How to add HECO Chain to MetaMask

 From the start, Huobi Eco Chain has seen a fast rise in its total value locked and activity on its Dapps.
 With a native Defi ecosystem being built on top of it.
 So that the whole ecosystem can grow.
 Which has resulted in billions of total value locked (TVL).
 The native Dapps like MDEX and Filda take the lead on the HECO Chain network.
 MDEX works like a copy to BSC’s PancakeSwap and is the main DEX on HECO Chain.
 With a trading volume ranging in the hundreds of millions every day.
 So you at the moment you could call it the HECO Chain Swap champion.

 Huobi HT Token

 The HT token, AKA the Huobi Token started out as the main exchange token for the Huobi exchange.
 The token was originally deployed as an ERC-20 token on the Ethereum blockchain.
 But can now also be found on many other blockchains including the Huobi eco chain network.
 The HT token has many features on the Huobi exchange.
+Features like:

 - Trading Fee Discount